Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Handling Reasoning Shortcuts

 Another effective unsupervised strategy targeting the \textit{\textbf{optimality condition}} is \textit{\textbf{contrastive learning}}~\citep{chen2020simple}.
 The core idea is to encourage similar inputs to produce the same \textit{concepts}.
 This is typically achieved by forcing augmented views of the same input (positive pairs) to predict the same concepts, while ensuring that different inputs (negative pairs) yield distinct ones.
 For instance, given a \MNIST digit, slight rotations or shifts can be applied to create positive pairs, while the remaining images in the batch serve as negatives.
 This encourages the model to map together different visual appearances of the same concept (\eg \MThree) while keeping the others separate (\eg \MFive).

-Although contrastive learning provides no formal guarantees for reducing RSs, in practice contrastive learning has a similar effect to reconstruction, in that it addresses those RSs that collapse semantically distinct inputs into the same concept.
+Although contrastive learning provides no formal guarantees for reducing RSs, in practice it has an effect similar to reconstruction, as it addresses RSs that collapse semantically distinct inputs into a single concept.
 For instance, in~\cref{ex:mnist-rss-full} both strategies can prevent the model from mapping visually distinct digits such as \MThree and \MFive to the same concept, \eg $4$.
 Contrastive learning is, however, easier to implement (\eg using stock implementations of the \texttt{infoNCE} loss~\citep{oord2018representation}) and significantly easier to optimize than reconstruction-based approaches.
-Nevertheless, we must take care when designing augmentations to ensure they preserve the semantic meaning of the underlying concepts.
+Nevertheless, care must be taken when designing augmentations to ensure they preserve the semantic meaning of the underlying concepts.
 For example, rotating a digit such as \MSix in \MNIST can transform it into a \MNine, which completely changes the semantics of the image, introducing noise \citep{chang2020assessing}.